kskalvar/gcp-compute-ssh-self-signed-certificate/README.md

 Machine (VM) Instances either through the GCP Console or the GCP SDK gcloud command line, there may be a use-case in which you would prefer to use ssh.

-In this presentation we will show you how to use configure ssh to login to a VM Instance
+In this presentation we will show you how to configure ssh to login to a VM Instance
 ```
 This solution shows how to create a GCP Compute Engine SSH Self-Signed Certificate
 ```
-Note: This how-to assumes you are creating an GCP Compute Instance in us-east-4a, you have access to your GCP Account.
+Note: This how-to assumes GCP SDK installed locally and configured to access the GCP Cloud remotely.
 ```
 Steps:
 * [Create kubeflow_cloud_shell](#Create-kubeflow_cloud_shell)